 Political System, Administrative Organisation and Economy: Poland is a multi-party democratic republic with a two (2) chamber parliament.
 The Head of State is the President, elected by a majority of votes for a five (5) year term.
 The upper parliamentary chamber is the Senate, with one hundred (100) senators; whereas the lower chamber is the Sejm, which has four hundred and sixty (460) seats.
 Parliament is chosen by a majority of the electorate for a four (4) year term.
 The state's internal and foreign policy is decided by the government, i.e. the Council of Ministers, whose activities are directed by the president of the Council of Ministers, i.e. the premier.
 The premier is chosen by the President.
 The executive officer for government administration and the government's representative in the voivodships is the voivode.
 Since 1 January 1999, the law of 24 July 1998 has been in place, which specifies a three (3) level division of the country's territory.
-The entities of the three (3) level division of the country's territory.
-The entities of the three (3) level division of the state's into the country's territory.
+The entities of the three (3) level division of the state's territory are separated into: gminas (municipalities), powiats (districts) (both local authorities) and voivodships (regional authorities).
 Since 1 January 1999, the country has been divided into sixteen (16) voivodships.